gacemabderaouf/B-plus-Tree_initialization/README.md

 1. Bulk loading.
 2. Standard insertion.
 We consider a 127 order B+ tree, 253 values can be inserted into the leaves.
 In our study, the following quantities are taken into consideration :
--Execution time .
+- Execution time .
--Space occupied by the B+tree .
+- Space occupied by the B+tree .
--Disk accesses .
+- Disk accesses .
--Loading rate .
+- Loading rate .
--Tree depth .
+- Tree depth .